cocotb/cocotb/docs/source/install.rst

 .. versionchanged:: 1.4 Dropped Python 2 support

-.. note:: In order to use a 32-bit simulator you need to use a 32-bit version of Python.

 .. note:: Type checking cocotb code requires Python 3.11+.

 The installation instructions vary depending on your operating system: